Skip to main content

 Greater Pain

 The greater number of active trigger points, the greater the pain severity in people with fibromyalgia.
-Both Ge and Cesar Fernandez-de-las-Penas, P.T., Ph.D., of Spain, identified the correlation between MTPs and pain.3 So, if you have more active MTPs, your fibromyalgia pain will be worse.
-In addition, your sensitivity to painful stimuli is also increased by a greater number of active MTPs.
+Both Ge and Cesar Fernandez-de-las-Penas, P.T., Ph.D., of Spain, identified this correlation between MTPs and pain.4 So, if you have more active MTPs, your fibromyalgia pain will be worse.
+That’s why it is essential to learn how to identify and treat them.

 Quote on fibromyalgia trigger points reproduces the pain pattern in patients.